Last updated on February 16, 2026

 What Are Budget Lands in MTG?

 Budget lands are non-basic lands that fit your budget.
-The basic lands in MTG are the essential budget lands, but we’re not covering them here.
-Budget lands are cheap but useful and affordable lands.
+The basic lands in MTG are the essential budget lands, but no need to cover them here.
+Budget lands are cheap, useful and affordable lands.
 It’s no secret that dual lands in MTG are usually rare and very expensive, and in many decks, the mana base can account for 60%+ of the deck price.
 In 60-card Constructed formats, there isn’t any room to add budget lands because they compromise your win rate.
-The nature of EDH, however, incentivizes you to play lots of different dual lands, and it’s a slower format, so if you play a tap land or two, you’re not getting that far behind.
+The nature of EDH, however, incentivizes you to play lots of different dual lands, and it’s a slower format, so if you play a tap land or two, you don't fall too far behind.

-Non-basic lands usually come in cycles of 5 or 10 color pairs, and these rankings are by cycle whenever possible.
-While covering cycles, I’ll not mention every single card from that cycle, so even if there are 10 pain lands, I’m showing you only three to reference.
-Just before we begin, not every land in every cycle costs the same, because different color pairs need different lands, and some color combinations see more play than others in a given format.
+Non-basic lands usually come in cycles of 5 or 10 color combinations, and these rankings are by cycle whenever possible.
+While covering cycles, I’ll not mention every single card from that cycle, so even if there are 10 pain lands, I’m showing you a few to reference.
+Just before we begin, we have a few utility lands that meet our budget criteria.
+Also, not every land in every cycle costs the same, because different color pairs need different lands, and some color combinations see more play than others in a given format.
 Even if one or two cards from that land cycle are a little less budget-friendly, it doesn’t mean that the cycle as a whole is.
 Here are the rankings!

 These fetch lands work in the opposite logic as Evolving Wilds.
 They ETB tapped, but they fetch a land that comes into play untapped.
 Also, they can get lands with types, so they work extra well with tango lands, or shock lands.
 They’re very slow if you fetch a ETB tapped land, but sometimes it’s the price to get mana fixed.